Keyframer: Empowering Animation Design using Large Language Models: User Study Methodology

 \subsection{Participant Recruitment}

-To recruit participants, we advertised our user study on an location-based, general-purpose Slack channel with 2,500 members internal to a large technology company.
-We invited anyone interested in creating animations and described the study as centering around a `Generative AI design tool for prototyping animations,' specifying that no coding experience was required.
+We advertised our user study on a message channel with 2,500 members internal to a large technology company.
 In addition, we reached out via email to participants in our formative study for snowball sampling among their co-workers.

-Those interested in participating first filled out a screener survey, answering several questions about their job title, gender identity (for recruitment balancing purposes), any prior experience they might have with animation or coding, and whether they had experience using any AI tools.
+Those interested in participating first filled out a screener survey, answering several questions about their job title, gender identity (for recruitment balancing purposes), any prior experience with animation or coding, and whether they had experience using AI tools.
 From the total pool of respondents, we selected a subset representing a range of programming and animation experience, as several professional animators interviewed in our formative study pointed out that \system might be especially helpful for novices.
 We mapped out a 2x2 matrix representing animation and programming experience such that we had representation from four groups: High Code and High Animation (HCHA), Low Code and Low Animation (LCLA), High Code Low Animation (HCLA), and Low Code High Animation (LCHA).
 A participant was considered low code if they had little or no prior programming experience; in contrast, a high code participant writes software professionally.
-Low animation users had little or no experience with animation design, while those categorized as high animation included users who had taken classes in animation design in college, do animation work professionally, or have taught animation coursework.
-We selected participants to have a balanced number of participants from each group.
+Low animation users had little or no experience with animation design, while those categorized as high animation included users who had taken classes in animation design in college or do animation work professionally.